Free March Unit Studies and Lessons

 Rubber Band Invented (March 17th)

-The first rubber bands were patented on March 17, 1845, by Stephen Perry of London’s Messrs Perry & Co rubber manufacturers.
+The first rubber bands were patented on March 17, 1845, by Stephen Perry of London’s Messrs Perry & Co., a rubber manufacturer.

 - HEAV.org– unit study